the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.10.2] TBD =
+* Fix - Remove duplicate coding to update RSVP stock when deleting an attendee [123334]
+* Fix - When updating RSVP stock use the capacity - minus complete attendees for the new stock number and prevent negative stock [123334]

 = [4.10.1] 2019-02-26 =

 * Tweak - Add a new setting to set a threshold on whether to show the "Display # tickets left" along with a new filter `tribe_tickets_left_threshold` [119910]